 During the fair it is possible to visit the Atelier, where objects from various craft categories are exposed and even on sale.

 The Fair is also about music, folklore and a chance to taste the traditional gourmet products and wines.

-In the food and wine pavilion you can taste the typical flavours of the Aosta Valley and local street food: dishes prepared with excellent local products by some of the exposing companies.
+In the food and wine pavilion you can taste the typical flavours of the Aosta Valley.

 At the Fair information points you will also find the menus of the Aosta restaurants preparing local typical dishes.

-The high point of this popular festival is the Veillà, on the night between 30 and 31 January, with the streets all lit up and full of people until dawn.
+The high point of this popular festival is the Veillà, on the night between the two days of the fair, with the streets all lit up and full of people until dawn.

 By public transportation (the railway station and bus station are just steps from the fair).
 To visit the fair, follow the signs for pedestrians or contact the info points along the fair route.

 By train: from Turin (via Ivrea) and Milan (via Chivasso).
 For information: Trenitalia tel.
 0165 239541.

 By bus: from Milan, Martigny and Valais, Savoy.